Dynamic Symmetric Point Tracking: Tackling Non-ideal Reference in Analog In-memory Training: Pulse Complexity of SP Estimation

 \begin{restatable}[Convergence rate of Algorithm \ref{alg: ZS}]{theorem}{Convergencezeroshifting} Considering the response functions in Definition \ref{assumption:response-factor}, then the iterates given by Algorithm \ref{alg: ZS} with $N$ pulses satisfy

 \end{restatable} The proof of Theorem~\ref{theorem:ZS-convergence} is deferred to Appendix \ref{section:proof-ZS-convergence}.
 Theorem~\ref{theorem:ZS-convergence} shows that, for a device with response granularity $\Delta w_{\min}$, the minimal achievable SP estimation error is $\delta={\Theta}(\Delta w_{\min})$, meaning that higher-precision devices (smaller $\Delta w_{\min}$) can attain more accurate SP estimates.

-However, to achieve the same fixed estimation error $\delta\geq {\Theta}(\Delta w_{\min})$, the required number of pulses scales inversely with the response granularity $\Delta w_{\min}$, which is $N={\cal O}(\delta^{-1}\Delta w_{\min}^{-1})$.
+However, it also reveals a \textbf{device dilemma}: to achieve the same fixed estimation error $\delta\geq {\Theta}(\Delta w_{\min})$, the required number of pulses scales inversely with the response granularity $\Delta w_{\min}$, which is $N={\cal O}(\delta^{-1}\Delta w_{\min}^{-1})$, suggesting that high-precision devices with smaller $\Delta w_{\min}$ require more pulses for SP calibration in Algorithm \ref{alg: ZS}.
 In practice, the response granularity $\Delta w_{\min}$ of AIMC device is made sufficiently small to ensure the gradient conversion precision \citep{rao2023thousands, sharma2024linear}, so that the computational complexity of Algorithm \ref{alg: ZS} is relatively high.

 \begin{remark} With additional assumptions on device behavior, we can derive tighter bounds for $N$ w.r.t. target error $\delta$ for specific classes of response functions; we defer these results (Theorem~\ref{theorem:ZS-linear-convergence}) to Appendix~\ref{theorem:ZS-linear-convergence}.
 Nonetheless, the number of pulses required to achieve a target SP estimation error still remains inversely proportional to $\Delta w_{\min}$. \end{remark}